The ultimate beginners guide to designing a beautiful and functional bathroom

 Classic style bathroom from our completed project on Loftus Road

 - The vanity unit and mirror is the key feature of any bathroom.
 There’s a lot you can do in this area with some hidden led lights behind the mirror or wall lights, or even pendants either side of it.
-Of course a mirror unit with built in led can be very practical as well if it suits your style.
+Of course a mirror unit with built in led can be very practical as well if it suits your style, here is one from Hollywood Mirrors which is practical, yet still stylish.

 - Sanitary ware is one of those things that I always advise to go for quality over aesthetics, as a beautiful tap that starts leaking after half a year isn’t doing any favours to anyone.

-- Lighting should be placed practically.
+- You should place lighting practically.
 Make sure you have plenty of downlights, especially above your vanity unit, and that they are all IP rated, which means they are tested to work safely in a humid environment.
 This goes for any wall lights or pendants as well!

 - Plan out the accessories in advance.
-Think where you’ll need hooks and towel rings, niches or ledges for keeping your essentials in the shower area, and if that’s not an option try a hanging basket to keep things neat and tidy.
+Think where you’ll need hooks and towel rings, niches or ledges for keeping your essentials in the shower area.
+If that’s not an option, try a hanging basket to keep things neat and tidy.

 - Leave the finishing touches to the end.
 When it comes to plants, towels and bath mat, you can take your time.
 Wait until the bathroom is almost complete, so you get an idea whether you want to bring some more colours or patterns into the space, or just keep it simple.

 - Don’t forget to have fun!
-Design should never be stressful.
+Interior design should never be stressful.
 You will only have a good result if it comes from your happy place.